-Next, we shall give the conventions involving angles.
+Next, we shall give the conventions involving angles (to be formally introduced later).

-7. Given three noncollinear points A, B and C, the angle ∠ABC is defined to be the union of the rays [BC and [BA.
-The measure of this angle, usually but not always expressed in degrees throughout the notes, is denoted by |∠ABC|.
+10. Given three noncollinear points A, B and C, the angle \angle ABC is defined to be the union of the rays [BC and [BA.
+The measure of this angle, usually but not always expressed in degrees throughout the notes, is denoted by $|\angle$ ABC|.